Polio virus detected in NYC wastewater, health officials say

 Statewide, about 80% of 2-year-old tots have full polio vaccination coverage, according to authorities.
 But in Rockland County, home to ultra-Orthodox Jewish communities wary of vaccines, the rate is around 60%, the state Health Department reported.

-In 2018 and 2019, Rockland County had an unprecedented measles outbreak, another virus preventable through vaccination.
+In 2018 and 2019, Rockland County had an unprecedented outbreak of measles, another virus preventable through vaccination.
 That outbreak spurred New York lawmakers to erase vaccination exemptions based on religious beliefs.

 “I would hope that every parent and every doc is trying to catch their children up,” Schaffner said.
 “Polio vaccination in particular is just extraordinarily successful in preventing this paralytic disease which can leave you with a disability for the rest of your life.”